Spaghetti Squash season is nearly among us.

 - Cut spaghetti squash in half from stem {top} to the opposite end.

-- Use a spoon to scoop out the fibrous membranes and seeds in side.
+- Use a sturdy spoon to scoop out the fibrous membranes and seeds in side and discard them.

 - Brush the insides with olive oil and season with salt and pepper.